csci-1301/csci-1301.github.io/labs/For/readme.md

 Write a program that asks the user to enter a positive integer, and then uses a `for` loop to compute the sum of all the integers between $1$ and the integer given by the user.
 For instance, if the user enters $5$, your program should display $15$ on the screen (i.e., $1 + 2 + 3 + 4 + 5 = 15$).
+You are asked to implement user-input validation later on in this exercise, so you can assume for now that users will always provide numbers.

 Then, answer the following questions: